WaylonWalker/waylonwalkerv2/src/pages/blog/some-notes-on-kedro-hooks.md

 ---
 There are two main ways to create kedro hooks, with modules and classes.
 Each one still uses the same verbiage as the function/method names.

+Class hooks seem a bit special as they give you a way to configure them so that they are a bit more generally useful.

 ## class hook without `self`